Monday, July 28, 2025

 Petai Prawn Sambal ingredients - fresh prawns with fresh turmeric, dried chili past with shrimp paste, shallots, tomato, palm sugar, calamansi lime and turmeric leaf.

-Heat oil and sweat the shallots.
+Heat oil and sweat shallots.

-Add chili paste and tomato.
+Add chili paste, shrimp paste and tomato.

 Cook until oil separates and mixture becomes a thick paste.